wwktm/website/content/2023/call-for-papers.md

 <div class="sponsorship-block common-padding alt">
   <h2> <span class="break"> Financial Matters </span> Travel Support </h2>
   <p>
-    Since we are a community led initiative, we have a limited budget for the conference.
-We generally request our speakers to arrange flight tickets via the organisations they are involved with.
-If you are a speaker who would like support with travel, please choose to mention that in the CFP form.
-In the past, we’ve supported one or two speakers (each year) by providing $500 as travel support.
+  As a community-run initiative, our budget for the conference is limited.
+To help offset the costs of travel, we typically request that speakers arrange their own flights through their respective organizations.
+However, <strong>we do offer limited travel support to a select few speakers each year, in the form of a $500 allowance.</strong> If you are interested in potentially receiving travel support, please make a note of it in the CFP form.
   </p>
 </div>
 <!-- /final -->